 An ID check is a legal requirement for all new customers due to financial regulations.

-This is only done once.
+You only need to do this once.
 Existing customers skip this step.

 Most ID checks are done electronically now, which has made the process a lot quicker and easier.

 Your bank or money transfer company will want to know the currency you have (to sell) and the currency you need (to buy).